 This was no easy task.
-The parties' phase two negotiations soured significantly throughout the summer and fall of2013.
+The parties' phase two negotiations soured significantly throughout the summer and fall of 2013.
 By early November, 2013, both sides locked hard into their demands.
 The parties' major disagreements related primarily to medical benefits and wages more so than pension benefits.
-At that time, the Union demanded that the mechanic and related employees working under the United collective bargaining agreement and all newly hired mechanics and related employees working under that contract become participants in the APP, while then thenexisting Continental mechanics and related employees would remain in the CARP until 2015, at which time they too would become participants in the APP.4
+At that time, the Union demanded that the mechanic and related employees working under the United collective bargaining agreement and all newly hired mechanics and related employees working under that contract become participants in the APP, while then then-existing Continental mechanics and related employees would remain in the CARP until 2015, at which time they too would become participants in the APP.
+For its part, the Company agreed to participate in the APP, but only if it was established as a multiemployer benefit plan and, moreover, only if the costs associated with the new pension plan were "cost neutral" vis-à-vis its existing pension obligations.

-The union demanded all mechanics and related be put in the teamsters controlled APP, this action went against the language in the sub-UAL Mechanics Agreement and history shows the sub-CAL mechanics preferred the CARP pension plan.

-For its part, the Company agreed to participate in the APP, but only if it was established as a multiemployer benefit plan and, moreover, only if the costs associated with the new pension plan were "cost neutral" vis-a-vis its existing pension obligations.
 When the parties were unable to reach agreement, new United applied for formal mediation services from the NMB.
 New United's application for mediation services from the NMB pushed the parties' negotiations into an even more contentious and acrimonious phase than had already materialized during the phase two negotiations, and ensured that the negotiations would continue well into 2014 and beyond.